Helpful for: MBA Applicants

 Meanwhile, Joyeeta Das, alum of Oxford Said Business School and CEO of Gyana, a data science firm, confirms that AI is relevant to this day and believes that similar strategy and innovation courses are of extreme value to her career.
 She shares that in her experience in the technological industry, it has helped her both realize exciting opportunities and face speculations.

-It’s important to note that there are usually two opposing sides to every new innovation.
+Useful Information: It’s important to note that there are usually two opposing sides to every new innovation.
 Glenn M. Sulmasy, provost and academic officer at Bryant University, explains that at times, the actual inventors of these advanced technologies begin to question their success and impact on society—a term we call “buyer’s remorse.”
 For him, it’s important for students to reach out to engineers, in order to stimulate a discourse on the addictive and psychological repercussions AI can bring if we are not careful.

 Keeping in line with these risks, maybe, as assistant professor Randall K. Minas Jr. suggests, an MBA student’s goal should be not to learn the specifics of AI, but rather how a business that uses it operates.
 Do you agree?
-Share your opinion in our forum!

 For more on the topic of technology and learning, complement your reading with A Robot’s Approach to Sentence Correction, or find out about the difference between a Traditional vs Accelerated MBA Program.